MHoubre/MHoubre/README.md

 - 🌱 I’m currently a third year PhD student at the LS2N in the University of Nantes
 - 👀 I’m interested in Natural Language Processing, especially text generation.
 My studies currently focus on keyphrase generation.
 - 👀 I sometimes dabble in OSINT and signal processing for fun.
-- 📫 You can reach me at mael.houbre@univ-nantes.fr and find my infos on my website https://mhoubre.github.io/
+- 📫 You can reach me at mael.houbre@gmail.com and find my infos on my website https://mhoubre.github.io/

 <!---
 MHoubre/MHoubre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.